kalibera/rprotect/README.md

 to check all callers (recursively!) whenever introducing allocation into a function.
-The R API definitely does not guarantee that certain functions won't allocate and allocation gets often introduced (note that e.g. a typical thing such as introducing a ``warning'' means introducing also allocation).
+The R API definitely does not guarantee that certain functions won't allocate and allocation gets often introduced (note that e.g. a typical thing such as introducing a warning means introducing also allocation).

 4.  **any return value may need protection**: it is highly recommended to